Jean Adnopoz, Chair

 Connecticut Center for Arts & Technology

-Erik M. Clemons is Executive Director and President of the Connecticut Center for Arts and Technology (ConnCAT), a non-profit organization based on the model of the National Center for Arts and Technology, which is dedicated to creating empowering arts-based educational environments for at-risk public school students and training programs for under and unemployed adults.
+Erik M. Clemons is CEO and President of the Connecticut Center for Arts and Technology (ConnCAT), a non-profit organization based on the model of the National Center for Arts and Technology, which is dedicated to creating empowering arts-based educational environments for at-risk public school students and training programs for under and unemployed adults.
 He has an extensive background in non-profit management.
 Prior to joining ConnCAT, Erik served as the Executive Director of Leadership, Education, and Athletics in Partnership (LEAP), providing academic and social enrichment programs to youth.
 He has also served as the Director of Vocational Training at New Haven Job Corps Center.
 He earned a Bachelor of Science in Sociology at Southern Connecticut State University and a Master of Arts in Theology and Ethics at Hartford Seminary.

 Greater Hartford Legal Aid, Inc.